DaveZag/oop-school-library/README.md

 # 📖 OOP Library <a name="about-project"></a>

 > This project is an implementation of a Library using object oriented programming in Ruby.
+This app allows users to create new students or teachers, new books, and save records of who borrowed a given book and the date it was borrowed.

 The morse code used as reference: